McLaren M10B car-by-car histories

 The original owner of this car is unknown but it is likely to be the car of Eppie Wietzes.

 New to Frank Matich (Australia) and fitted with Repco-Holden V8 for Australian racing.
 Raced at Warwick Farm 12 Jul 1970 but crashed, and rebuilt on a new tub as "M10C".
 Next raced at Calder on 18 Oct 1970 (won), then at Australian Grand Prix 22 Nov 1970 (won).
 Raced in the 1971 Tasman series (7 races, 1 win and 3 2nds), then to the US for the L&M series (2 races only: won R1 and 2nd at R2) before returning to Australia for the 1971 Gold Star series.
 Crashed prior to Oran Park 27 June and rebuilt on a third tub, then appeared in three races, winning one.
 Colin Bond drove this car in the Australian GP in November 1971.
 To Frank Radisich at the end of 1971 and raced in the 1972 Tasman series (8 races), the 1972 Australian Gold Star (1 race only), and the 1973 Tasman (3 races + 1 DNS).
 To Keith Laney (NZ), fitted with a Chevrolet V8 and raced in the Tasman series in 1974 (1 race only) and 1975 (1 DNQ only).
 Then to Dennis Phillips for hill climbs 1976, then Russel Greer (Blenheim, NZ) and fitted with a 6.3-litre Chevy to win the 1979/80 NZ hill climb championship.
 Sold to Peter Addison (Australia) but history then unknown until acquired by Max Warwick (Australia) in the mid-1990s.
 Sold to Graham Wadsworth (Melbourne, Australia) 2006.
-Still with Wadsworth in June 2013.
+Still with Graham in February 2017.